Guelmis/gcp-devops-project/readme.md

-# This is a repo for our new GCP DevOps project
+# Docker flask application

+- This application is written in Python

+- It shall be deployed on GKE